 post

 Dopamine, often called the “feel-good” chemical, plays a central role in the brain’s reward system.
-It regulates pleasure, motivation, and habit formation.
+It regulates pleasure, motivation, and the formation of habits.
 Drugs and alcohol artificially stimulate dopamine release and create an intense sense of reward, leading to compulsive use.
-Understanding dopamine’s role in addiction helps us see why recovering… Read More
+Understanding dopamine’s role in addiction helps us see… Read More

 Addiction is a chronic disease that affects the brain’s reward center.
 Understanding the neurobiological impacts of addiction in and on the brain helps make treatment more successful and reduces the stigma around the disease.
 According to the National Institute on Drug Abuse’s Drugs, Brains, and Behavior: The Science of… Read More